burgertime-c4/YYYY-MM-contest-findings/README.md

 ## 1. Respond to issues

-For each High or Medium risk finding that appears in the dropdown at the top of the chrome extension, please label as one of these:
+For each High or Medium risk finding that appears [in this filtered issues view](../../issues?q=is%3Aopen+label%3Abug+is%3Aissue+-label%3Aunsatisfactory+-label%3A%22insufficient+quality+report%22+-label%3A%22sponsor+acknowledged%22+-label%3A%22sponsor+confirmed%22+-label%3A%22sponsor+disputed%22+-label%3A%22judge+review+requested%22+-label%3A%22QA+%28Quality+Assurance%29%22+-label%3A%22G+%28Gas+Optimization%29%22), please label as one of these:

 - `sponsor confirmed`, meaning: "Yes, this is a problem and we intend to fix it."
 - `sponsor disputed`, meaning either: "We cannot duplicate this issue" or "We disagree that this is an issue at all."